DataDog/pupernetes/README.md

 Run a managed Kubernetes setup.

-This project purpose is to provide a simple Kubernetes setup to validate any software on top of it.
+This project's purpose is to provide a simple Kubernetes setup to validate any software on top of it.

-You can use it to validate a software dependence on Kubernetes itself or just to run some classic app workflows with [argo](https://github.com/argoproj/argo).
+You can use it to validate a software dependency on Kubernetes itself or just to run some classic app workflows with [argo](https://github.com/argoproj/argo).

 As pupernetes runs in [travis](./.travis.yml) and [circle-ci](./.circleci/config.yml), it becomes very easy to integrate this tool in any Kubernetes project.

-Our main use case is the end to end testing pipeline of the [datadog-agent](https://github.com/DataDog/datadog-agent).
+This project has been initially designed to perform the end to end testing of the [datadog-agent](https://github.com/DataDog/datadog-agent).

 [![asciicast](https://asciinema.org/a/5fvTb9iEcvwO3EhqOSmDMIT9O.png)](https://asciinema.org/a/5fvTb9iEcvwO3EhqOSmDMIT9O)